Park Row Building: Park Row elevation

 Above the fifth story, the end pavilions are clad with brick that is patterned to look like rusticated stone.
 On the end pavilions, there are balconies on the 10th, 18th, and 27th floors, each supported by four brackets and highly ornamented.
 Keystones above the 10th story windows of the end pavilions are ornamented with lions' heads.
-In the center section, terracotta pedestals separate each bay of the 6th story, supporting pilasters that span the 7th through 9th stories.
-Pilasters also separate each of the center bays on the 11th–13th, 14th–16th, and 18th–21st floors, while rectangular panels separate the 17th-floor center windows; each set of pilasters is separated by friezes.
+In the center section, terracotta pedestals separate each bay of the 6th story, supporting pilasters that span the 7th to 9th stories.
+Pilasters also separate each of the center bays on the 11th–13th, 14th–16th, and 18th–21st floors.
+Rectangular panels separate the 17th-floor center windows.
+Each set of pilasters is separated by friezes.

 Angled balconies extend from the center bay on the 11th and 23rd floors.
 A decorative band extends horizontally between the 22nd and 23rd floors.
-The windows on the 23rd floor contain thick pedestals that support terracotta Doric columns spanning the 24th through 26th stories.
+The windows on the 23rd floor contain thick pedestals that support terracotta Doric columns spanning the 24th to 26th stories.
 A cornice with lions'-heads ornamentation rises above the 26th story.
 There is a 27th story above the center section topped with sheet-copper balls.
 The 27th story contains no ornamentation other than engaged columns between brick walls, and contains a round addition above it.
 The ceiling of the 27th story is lower within the towers than in the space between the towers.